William Drury: Marriage and issue

+Legacy

 After Drury's death, his widow married, in 1580, James Croft (died 4 September 1624), the third son of Sir James Croft of Croft Castle, Herefordshire.
 Croft had served as a captain under Margaret's second husband, Sir William Drury, in 1578–9.
 The couple settled on property in Weston-on-the-Green, Oxfordshire, which had come to Margaret through her first marriage.